unternet-co/unternet.co/docs/web-applets/reference/applet-scope.md

 ### AppletScope.data

 Provides access to the current state of the applet's data.
-When modified, this property automatically synchronizes the data with the parent window.
+When modified, this property automatically synchronizes the data with the client.

 #### Value